tsenapathi/NetworkDynamics.jl/docs_src/src/StaticEdges.md

 edges! = [(e,v_s,v_t,p,t) -> e .= v_s .- v_t for edge in edges(g)]
 ```

-Here, the diffusiveness lies within the lines! function.
+Here, the diffusiveness lies within the edges! function.
 It states that there is only
-a current between two nodes if these nodes have a non-equal value.
+a current between two vertices if these vertices have a non-equal value.
 This current then ultimatively
-leads to an equilibrium in which the value on any connected node is equal.
+leads to an equilibrium in which the value on any connected vertex is equal.

 Note that one should (for performance reasons) and actually needs to put a dot before the mathematical operators.
-This is due to the use of views in the internals of the scalar_static_lines function.
+This is due to the use of views in the internals of the nd_ODE_Static_scalar function.

 We finally want to solve the defined diffusive system.
 This we do by using the well-known
 package DifferentialEquations.jl (see [here](http://docs.juliadiffeq.org/latest/)).
 We also need to specify a set of initial values x0 as well as a time